Crease (band): Vindication (2000–2001)

 Crease entered Elysian Fields recording studio in Boca Raton, Florida, in January 2000.
 The band tracked 7 new songs (Gravity, Just For A Second, I'm The One, Spin Around, Butterfly Stitches, Stuck Like Chuck & Watch What You Wish For) and included revamped & remixed versions of the 5 songs from ...Six Pack Shy Of Pretty, on what would become Vindication.
 The record was finished at Audio Vision recording studios in Miami, Florida in March 2000.
 “Frustration” was released to radio in June 2000 and was the 8th most added song across the country for its first week out.
 "Frustration" was featured in the film, "Thank You, Good Night".
 Jenny 867-5309 was featured in an episode of TV's "Roswell" and the video game "ESPN X-Games Skateboarding".
 "Building Up" was used by HBO in their documentary, "Middle School Confessions".
-By October 2000, the President and their A&R person were gone from the label.
+By October 2000, the president and their A&R person were gone from the label.
 All of the bands these two signed were dropped the same day.
 Crease was one of those bands.
-The group was now without a label and didn't own the rights to Vindication.
+The group was now without a label and did not own the rights to Vindication.
 Without losing any momentum, the band headed back to the studio to record 5 new songs.
-After a few showcases, any label interest was waned after the September 11 attacks.
+After a few showcases, any label interest waned after the September 11 attacks.